aaronegolden/crawl/README.md

 - [x] remove id scrolls (v1)
 - [ ] smooth progression
 - [ ] add in monsters from other floors
+- [ ] run crawl server with this version

 ## Bad ideas